Explore Old and New Culinary Traditions with Heirloom Apples

 Heirloom Apple Varieties to Bake: Baldwin, Belle de Boskoop, Black Oxford, Blue Pearmain, Bramley’s Seedling, Cox’s Orange Pippin, Darcy Spice, Duchess of Oldenburg, Esopus Spitzenberg, Franc Rambour, Holsteinm, Lady, Lamb Abbey Pearmain, Northern Spy, Orleans Reinette, Pitmaston Pine Apple, Rhode Island Greening, Scott’s Winter Apple, Sops of Wine, Wolf River

-A satisfying dessert, simple enough for everyday, and delicious enough to serve to guests.
+A satisfying dessert, simple enough for everyday, and delicious enough to serve to guests; try our Cozy Apple Crisp recipe.

 Another variation, Irresistible Apple Crisp, from New England Apple Association